Design and Psychology evolution from Premium to F2P games

 The disproportional feedbacks effectively stimulate the human brain because they have complex reward circuitry that can easily be triggered by an influx of pleasing feedback.
 The bigger are the disproportional feedbacks the bigger will be the generated pleasure of the player.

-All of the most famous F2P games are catchy and pleasant to play thanks to the disproportional feedbacks.Tipologies of Disproportional Feedbacks:
+All of the most famous F2P games are catchy and pleasant to play thanks to the disproportional feedbacks.Tipologies of Disproportional Feedbacks:- Text:

 They are inserted in the game only when the developers want to emphasize some aspects of the game world.